-Economic efficiency is defined as "when all goods and factors of production in an economy are distributed or allocated to their most valuable uses and waste is eliminated or minimized."
-(Investopedia).
+As described in (Plummer, et al. (2012), "efficiency refers to how well resources are utilized in production or consumption.
+An efficient allocation of resources is one that maximizes the value of those resources (again, in production or consumption)."
 National Standard 5 (NS 5) on efficiency states that "In theory, an efficient fishery would harvest the [optimum yield] OY with the minimum use of economic inputs such as labor, capital, interest, and fuel."
 In considering changes to allocations, NS 5 states that management measures aimed at efficiency do not simply redistribute gains and burdens without an increase in efficiency.
 As discussed below, some stocks have been changed from formal allocations to biennial allocations to reduce instances of stranded yield and increase opportunities and attainments of annual catch limits (ACLs).
-The analysis below provides an assessment of recent landings and revenue of the remaining formal allocation species as well as biennial stocks for the Council and advisory bodies to consider whether or not there is evidence of stranded yield or other economic inefficiencies and whether allocation changes should be considered.
+The analysis below provides an assessment of recent landings and revenue of the remaining formal allocation species as well as biennial stocks for the Council and advisory bodies to consider whether or not there is evidence of stranded yield or economic inefficiencies and whether allocation changes should be considered.
+With respect to economic efficiency, evaluation of economic efficiency of fishery harvest allocations is described in Plummer, et al (2012).
 The economic impacts of potential changes in allocation would be analyzed depending on the scope set by the Council and whether changes in any of the formal allocations were proposed.